What does May Mean?

 On May 21 we move into an Air sign Gemini the twins.
 Gemini are very social and smart.
 They horde information until there is an opportunity to share it, which makes for great fun.
 Companions find the Twins amusing, adaptable and NEVER boring.
 Gemini avoids repetitive jobs, and require challenging jobs with every-changing demands (such as technology).
 They make great teachers, writers, actors and salespeople.
 Nonetheless, Gemini has a brief attention span (“look, Squirrel”) and sometimes procrastinate on tasks when they become tiresome.
 In terms of magical energy during this period, consider focusing on ways of improving communication, humor and your overall group interactions

-April has several month-long holidays that add to its symbolic value.
-It is National Mobility Awareness Mont, National Electrical Safety Month, National Pet Month in the UK, World Trade Month and National Innovators Month.
+May has several month-long holidays that add to its symbolic value.
+It is National Mobility Awareness Month, National Electrical Safety Month, National Pet Month in the UK, World Trade Month and National Innovators Month.
 Additionally you can consider National Burger Month (yum!), Jewish American Heritage Month and National Moving Month just to name a few.

 In terms of holidays whose date changes slightly from year to year beginning the last Friday in April Canadians celebrate National Arbor Week.
 The first Thursday in May is National Prayer day, the first Friday after the Second Sunday in May is National Public Gardens Day.
 The First Saturday of May is Free Comic Book Day, Tuesday of the first full week is National Teacher Appreciation Day, the second Sunday in May is Children’s Day (Spain), the third Friday – National Pizza Party Day and the last Monday of the month World Multiple Sclerosis Day.